GavinAnthony76/MyPortfolio/replit.md

 # Overview

 This project is a professional portfolio website for a full-stack developer, Gavin Anthony, serving as both a public-facing showcase for web development skills and a business tool for managing client project requests.
 It aims to market web development services and streamline the intake and management of client inquiries through a robust project request system.
-The application features sections for personal introduction, featured web projects, service offerings (technical consulting, website redesign, landing pages, static web development, rapid prototyping, full-stack development - arranged by price), and a comprehensive contact form that generates detailed project briefs.
+The application features sections for personal introduction, featured web projects, service offerings (Basic, Premium Package, Custom Package, Rapid Prototyping - arranged by price), and a comprehensive contact form that generates detailed project briefs.
 These briefs are stored in a database and managed via an administrative dashboard.
 The business vision is to provide high-quality web development solutions, leveraging a professional online presence and an efficient client management system to attract and serve clients effectively.

+## Recent Changes (October 21, 2025)
+### Service Restructuring to Simple Tiered Model (COMPLETED ✅)
+- **Basic Package introduced** - $250 for single page sites (landing pages, portfolios)
+- **Premium Package repriced** - $750 for small local businesses (3-5 pages with hosting)
+- **Custom Package created** - Custom pricing dependent on project scope for complex needs
+- **Technical Consulting removed** - Streamlined service offerings for clarity
+- **Rapid Prototyping adjusted** - New hourly rate of $45/hour for faster development cycles
+- **AI Assistant updated** - Edasi now recommends new service tiers based on client needs
+- **Contact form synchronized** - Project type options match new service structure
+- **Documentation updated** - All references aligned with new 4-tier service model

 ## Recent Changes (August 19, 2025)
 ### Production Deployment Ready (COMPLETED ✅)